-Prerequisites: Students must have passed the HSPE AND have passed English III with a grade of C- or better and approval from their ENG301/302 or ENG351/352 teacher reading material.
+Prerequisites: Students must have passed the HSPE AND have passed English III with a grade of C- or better and approval from their ENG301/302 or ENG351/352 teacher for the exam are made directly with Everett Community College.
+Students enrolling in a college-level course are expected to have mastered basic skills, to exceed standard in writing and to be comfortable interpreting and analyzing challenging reading material.
+The community college credits cost \$200 per 5-credit class and 101 requires a \$30 COMPASS test and a minimum score.
 Students will receive a separate official transcript from the college.
+Please see your counselor for more information.
+SUMMER READING IS REQUIRED